Generic name: eliglustat 84mg

 - CERDELGA can be taken with or without food.

-- Avoid the consumption of grapefruit or grapefruit juice with CERDELGA because grapefruit is a strong CYP3A inhibitor [see Drug Interactions (7.1)].
+- Avoid the consumption of grapefruit or grapefruit juice (strong CYP3A inhibitors) with CERDELGA [see Drug Interactions (7.1)].

 - If a dose of CERDELGA is missed, take the prescribed dose at the next scheduled time; do not double the next dose.